francoisGu/isha-soulace/README.md

 This project is a website for proof-of-concept that aims the support victims of domestic violence.

 ## Instructions

-1. This instruction will help you to check out the repository on bitbucket to your local machine.
+This instruction will help you will help with the following:

+1. Check out the repository on Bitbucket to your local machine.

-2. Instruct you how to commit your changes of code to bitbucket.
+2. Instruct you how to commit your changes of code to Bitbucket.

+3. Install the web app.

+4. Install a web server solution.

+5. Set up the database.

+6. Any other useful things.

 ### Check out repository into your local machine